-Some shareholders were disappointed by the timeline being pushed back, but I think the company is doing the right thing.
+Some shareholders were disappointed by the PFS being pushed back, but I think the company is doing the right thing.
 If the delay had been due to running out of cash, bad / inconclusive study results, or some other project setback, that would of have been troubling.
-I’m content to wait until January, by which time we could start to see some signs of improvement in the lithium sector.
+I’m content to wait a few months, by which time we could start to see some signs of improvement in the lithium sector.

 A lot has changed in the past 3-4 years….

 Consider what’s changed since 2015-16.
 Brine projects in south America were thought to be the cheapest and most reliable way to produce lithium carbonate.
-Brine was the wave of the future.
-Fast forward to 2020, it’s not nearly as cheap or easy as expected.
+Brine was considered by many to be the wave of the future.
+Fast forward to 2020, it’s proven to be not nearly as cheap or as easy as expected.

-Look no further than Argentina’s Orocobre Ltd., a company that’s several years behind schedule, and over budget, in achieving nameplate capacity of 17.5k tonnes LCE/yr.
-Even giants Albemarle & SQM have experienced significant difficulty in expanding their large-scale lithium carbonate operations in Chile.
+Look no further than Argentina’s Orocobre Ltd., a company that’s nearly four years behind schedule and over budget in achieving stated capacity of 17.5k tonnes LCE/yr.
+It is currently operating at 72% of nameplate.
+Even giants Albemarle & SQM have experienced very significant difficulties in expanding their large-scale lithium carbonate operations in Chile.

 In Australia hard rock producers have had great success bringing on new production.
-So much so, that the price of spodumene concentrate (6%) (used as feedstock for lithium hydroxide) is down ~60%.
+So much so, that the price of spodumene concentrate (6%) (used as feedstock for lithium hydroxide) is down 60%+.
 There will be meaningful downsizing of hard rock operations in Australia.
-Non-producing juniors are having, and will continue to have, a very challenging time as producers cut costs and streamline production.
+Non-producing juniors are having, and will continue to have, a very challenging time as existing producers cut costs and streamline operations.

 Taken together, south American brine projects coming online much slower than expected, and the curtailment or cancelation of several hard rock projects; these factors open a window of opportunity for non-traditional / unconventional lithium projects.
-At the very least, industry dynamics suggest higher lithium prices next decade.
+At the very least, industry dynamics suggest higher lithium prices in the 2020s, possibly meaningfully higher.

 Renewed interest in non-brine / non-hard rock lithium sources